 As you begin work on your Functional Behavior Assessment (FBA) Project, you may find it useful to read research articles which used or discussed FBA.

-This page will provide guidance on how to use the University Libraries' databases called APA PsycInfo so that you have the background information to succeed on this project.
+This page will provide guidance on how to use the University Libraries' database called APA PsycInfo so that you have the background information to succeed on this project.

 You're unlikely to find an article which outlines the use of a functional behavior assessment for the specific behavior you want to change.
 But it can still be useful to read through the various ways that researchers have employed the FBA process to bring about behavior change.